DU MCA Syllabus 2020

 DU MCA Syllabus 2020: The University of Delhi (DU) releases the DU MCA 2020 syllabus for the convenience of candidates aspiring for admission into Masters in Computer Applications.
 The DU MCA syllabus 2020 includes subjects and their respective topics covered under them which will be assessed in the DU MCA entrance exam.
-The online exam will be conducted by NTA on a day between June 2 and 9, 2020 and admit cards for the same will be available for download on April 30.
+The online exam will be conducted by NTA on a day between June 2 and 9, 2020 and admit cards for the same will be available for download from May 15.
 According to the DU MCA 2020 syllabus, the question paper shall consist of four sections, namely- Mathematics, English, Logical Ability and Computer Science.
 According to previous years’ papers, mathematics is likely to have the most number of questions.
 Thus, candidates must go through the syllabus of DU MCA 2020 and practice mathematical problems on a daily basis.
 As per the exam pattern, the DU MCA entrance test will be held for a duration of two hours and the questions will be asked in English only.
 To know more about DU MCA syllabus 2020, read the complete article below.

 DU MCA Exam Pattern 2020